shdnaicode/n8n-discord-dockerfile/README.md

 # N8N Discord Dockerfile

-This file only use for integrate dockerfile with Discord API.
+This file only use for integrate dockerfile with Render.yaml file.